 - Only the Quran defines what it is to be a Muslim.

 - These Hadith are valid, but these Hadith are not.

 A Muslim is anyone claiming to be an adherent of Islam who behaves according to at least some aspects of the texts.
 This is the base level we have to work with.

 However, it’s not for you or I, the non-Muslims, to decide who is and is not a Muslim.
 Obviously as a non-Muslim I’m taking liberties here by giving my opinion.

 But hold on, it seems that it is all well and good for Muslims to say what they think atheism is, how evil it is, how bad the Jews are, or are not – Muslims aren’t shy when it comes to giving their opinions on non-Muslims.
-Even Mohammed (though his Quran) has lots to say about unbelievers, so why should unbelievers not have opinions about Islam, as they witness it, in the texts and in the words and deeds of Muslims – all of them.
-This is how I see it.
+Even Mohammed (throughout his Quran) has lots to say about unbelievers, so why should unbelievers not have opinions about Islam, as they witness it, in the texts and in the words and deeds of Muslims – all of them.

-Unfortunately it appears it’s not for the self-declared Muslim to decide whether he’s a Muslim or not either, if sufficient other Muslims declare he is not a Muslim.
+Unfortunately it appears it’s not even for the self-declared Muslim to decide whether he’s a Muslim or not either, if, for example, a sufficient number of other Muslims declare he is not a Muslim, then tough, he isn’t … at least to them.
+That sufficient number?
+It can be one.
 Welcome to Takfir and other methods of denunciation and apostation.

 Takfir even has another trick up its sleeve, if you have had Takfir used against you: if you can muster the power base, you can turn Takfir onto your accusers, declare that they declared Takfir on you unjustly; and that then instantly makes them the apostates.
 Bingo!